As a thirty-something young person living in Manchester, I appreciated the Journal's Anna Boarini's Nightlife[sic], and Young in Manchester.

 However, the lengthy focus on the police presence on Routes 11 and 30 detracts from the true issues facing downtown Manchester.
 There is a public interest served in preventing drunk driving, and while it may be that patrons of The Perfect Wife are unfairly targeted, this is far from the primary cause of Manchester's underwhelming nightlife.

 Main Street, Bonnet Street and Depot Street around the traffic circles are as close to a walkable urban core as Manchester has available, but the focus on outlet shopping plazas has left it resembling a suburban strip mall.
 Much of the frontage is wasted to parking lots and single-use buildings with little aesthetic appeal, most of which are deserted after 7 p.m.
 The more densely built areas of this corridor feature multiple empty buildings.
 With spaces ideal for a brewpub, a theatre, or a late night coffee shop, why have they remained undeveloped for years?
 Does Manchester lack entrepreneurs, or are they becoming discouraged and going elsewhere with their plans?
 Along with an underdeveloped downtown core - and compounding the transportation issues facing young people looking to go out and have a drink - comes the complete lack of mixed-use buildings.
+Whether this is a zoning issue or lack of imagination, the paucity of residential spaces above retail spaces downtown is an oversight which forces people interested in going out into driving, rather than walking or cycling, and demonstrates a lack of understanding as to how young people wish to live today.

 Manchester also needs to consider whether the lack of interest in nightlife is due to the quality of offerings.
 Manchester has missed out on the craft beer, craft cocktail, and farm-to-table trends which have come to define food over the past several years.
 Ludlow, another tourist town, albeit with half of Manchester's population, embodies these with The Downtown Grocery.